Zen to Go Logo

 Lack of participation and energy

-Pay attention to the apathy in meetings.
-If people who previously participated actively are now silent, or if you notice a lack of collective enthusiasm, it’s a clear indicator that the team's energy is low.
+Pay attention to apathy in meetings.
+If people who previously participated actively now stay silent, or if you notice a lack of collective enthusiasm, it’s a clear indicator that the team's energy is at a low point.

 A work environment with low wellness often becomes more irritable.
-Pay attention to whether there are more frictions among colleagues, gossip, or a more negative tone of communication.
-Patience runs thin when stress is constant.
+Pay attention to whether there are more frictions among colleagues, gossip, or a more negative tone in communication.
+Patience wears thin when stress is constant.

-These signs are often linked to poor management of psychosocial risk factors at work.
-It’s not about finding blame, but understanding the root causes, such as excessive workloads or lack of clarity.
-Explore more in our guide on how to identify and manage psychosocial risk factors at work.
+These signals are often linked to poor management of psychosocial risk factors in the workplace.
+It’s not about finding blame but understanding root causes, such as excessive workloads or lack of clarity.
+Explore more in our guide on how to identify and manage psychosocial risk factors in the workplace.

 Isolation and social disconnection

-When wellness decreases, people tend to isolate themselves.
-If you notice that teams no longer socialize as before, that there is less spontaneous collaboration, or that people prefer to eat alone, it may be a sign that the social fabric is weakening.
+When wellness declines, people tend to isolate themselves.
+If you notice that teams no longer socialize as before, that there’s less spontaneous collaboration or that people prefer to eat alone, it could be a sign that social fabric is weakening.

-Ignoring these signs is not an option, especially when one in three workers in Mexico report high levels of stress.
+Ignoring these signals is not an option, especially when one in three workers in Mexico report high levels of stress.

 Your practical guide to implementing a wellness program

 Moving from intention to action is the most important step.
-Designing a wellness program doesn’t have to be a monumental task.
-With a structured approach, any company can start building a culture where teams thrive.
+Designing a wellness program doesn’t have to be a mountain of work.
+With a structured approach, any company can begin to build a culture where teams thrive.

-Here’s a step-by-step guide for HR leaders and managers looking to generate a real and measurable impact.
+Here’s a step-by-step guide designed for HR leaders and managers looking to make a real and measurable impact.

-Before investing a single peso, listen.
+Before spending a dime, listen.
 Don’t assume what your team needs; ask them directly through an anonymous survey.

-Ask clear questions about their main stressors and what type of support they would value most.
-This will not only give you valuable data but also make your collaborators feel heard from day one.
+Ask clear questions about their main sources of stress and what types of support they would value most.
+This will not only provide you with valuable data but also make your collaborators feel heard from day one.

 2. Define clear and measurable objectives

-Based on the survey results, define clear goals.
-A vague objective like “improve wellness” is impossible to measure.
+Using the survey results, define clear goals.
+A vague objective like "improving wellness" is impossible to measure.
 Instead, aim for SMART objectives (specific, measurable, achievable, relevant, and time-bound).

 • Reduce reported stress by 15% in the next six months.

-• Decrease absenteeism rate by 10% in the next quarter.
+• Decrease absenteeism rates by 10% next quarter.

 • Increase participation in wellness activities by 25% by the end of the year.